 I entered bliss.

 The water was about 100°F (38°C), although the temperature fluctuated around the lagoon.
 There are so many minerals in the water that you can only see an inch or two beneath the surface.
 On the day I went, the steam rising off the water was thick, and visibility was limited to a couple dozen feet at times, depending on the gusts of wind.
-There wasn’t any sign forbidding cameras, and I had mine recording video the entire time as I wandered around the lagoon.
+There wasn’t any sign forbidding phones or cameras, and I had mine recording video the entire time as I wandered around the lagoon.

 It’s a big area.
 There are different pools to explore, none of which were crowded while I was there.
 On one side of the main pool is the bar, where I picked up a smoothie which was included in my ticket.
 On the other side of the pool was the face mask booth.
 An attendant spooned a blob of silica mud into my hand, which I coated on my face.
 I was instructed to leave it on until it dried.
 That took about 15 minutes, at which point I washed it off and returned for the algae mask which had a similar procedure.